cmsua/visual-inspection/README.md

 - `--display-segment-idx`: Segment index to display in the reconstruction plot (default: `83`)

 ![Autoencoder evaluation performance](logs/CNNAutoencoder/output/ae_performance.png)
-*The model reconstructed poorly on bad segments, so SSIM is lower.*
+*The model reconstructed poorly on bad segments, so MAE is higher.*

 ## Calibrate the Thresholds